 Many of the healing modalities employed in TCM and Ayurveda support an array of systems at the same time.

-Tulsi and ashwagandha and masters at supporting the body’s response to stress, thereby supporting immune function and mental clarity (5)(6).
+Tulsi and ashwagandha are masters at supporting the body’s response to stress, thereby supporting immune function and mental clarity (5)(6).

 Panax ginseng is used to support energy production and vitality.
 And the reishi mushroom contains hundreds of different bioactive compounds that strengthen immune response and replenish the body’s “Qi” or life force.
 TCM also uses reishi for a calm mind and a healthy respiratory function.